telosnetwork/rng-oracle-bridge/README.md

 ### RUN

-From the `state-listener` directory, use `pm2` to start the listener script:
+From the `listeners` directory, use `pm2` to start the listener script:

 `pm2 index.js`